 - Make sure you're planting the right type of onion seed for your region.
 If you're planting in a "short day" onion zone, you can plant them directly outside.
 If you're planting "intermediate" or "long day" onions you should start them under grow lights.

-- Scatter many seeds onto a 4″ pot filled with pre-moistened seed starter mix.
-(Around 1 tsp of seed)
+- Scatter many seeds onto a 4" pot filled with pre-moistened seed starter mix.
+(Around 1 teaspoon of seed)

 - Cover pot with plastic wrap or a small plastic tray to stop moisture from escaping.

 - Set pot on a heating mat or place somewhere warm like on top of a fridge or heated floors.

 - Check daily on the seeds and once they start to sprout remove the dome.
 Under the right conditions onion seeds will sprout in around 8 days.

 - Set the sprouted seeds under grow lights.

 - For intermediate type and long day type onions leave the grow lights on for 11 hours a day.
 Don't leave them on any longer than that or you'll trigger them to start forming onion bulbs (which you don't want).